RF77/comfobox-mqtt/docs/topics.md

 #Topics

 Writable items have a /Set topic.
 Take care and write only values you exactly know!
+Some of the values cannot be changed until the config value ExpertMode is set to true.
 I'm sorry about the english/german mix.
 Finally only german names would be better due to german source documents.

 ## ComfoBox.Config.Comfofond.CoolingHysteresis